UsabilitySoft/react-typescript-electron-example/README.md

 If you wish to run the app in Electron

-- Uncomment webpack.electron.config Line 10:
+- Uncomment webpack.react.config Line 10:
    // target: 'electron-renderer',

 - Run `npm run dev:react` / `yarn dev:react`